amissine/shed/NOTES.md

 ## Setup

+Run `cli/genesis.sh`. save the output into `cli/genesis.log`.

 If present, remove file `.env`.
 Run

 ```bash
 npm i && npm run init [ --run=<stellar_network> ]
 ```

-and add public and secret keys for GRAT issuer and agent when prompted.
+and add public and secret keys for HEXA issuer and agent when prompted.

 The default value for *\<stellar_network\>* above is *testnet*.
 Alternatively, use *public*.